NatLee/GURA-gru-unit-for-recognizing-affect/README.md

 ## Usage

-Use CNTK backend with Keras.
+Use Tensorflow backend with Keras.

 Run with all dataset once.
 ```bash